This is similar to an issue I've observed with John and Gennadiy.

 Sorry that I can't pinpoint a way to reproduce this.

-#1 Updated by Iker de Icaza Astiz about 2 months ago
+#1 Updated by Iker de Icaza Astiz over 1 year ago

 I've investigated further.